 Use the event post statement in one image and the corresponding event wait statement on another image to impose sequential ordering.

-Use a critical section to limit execution to one image at a time; if performance using critical sections is unacceptable, use locks and perform analysis to show correct lock behaviour.
+Use the critical construct to limit execution of a section of code to one image at a time; if performance using critical sections is unacceptable, use locks and perform analysis to show correct lock behaviour.

 Avoid